 Let's cut to the facts.

-That's where the safety razor glides in.
+That's where our best safety razor selection glides in.

 The classic safety razor is making a huge comeback–and for good reason.
 A safety razor gives a smooth shave with less irritation.
 It’s economical, eco-friendly, and will last a lifetime.
 And let’s face it, shaving old school style will make you feel like a badass.